 Instead we need to use Get-ClientAccessServer to see the existing configuration.

 [PS] C:\>Get-ClientAccessServer | Select Name,AutoDiscoverServiceInternalURI Name AutoDiscoverServiceInternalUri ---- ------------------------------ E15MB1 https://e15mb1.exchange2013demo.com/Autodiscover/Autodiscover.xml E15MB2 https://e15mb2.exchange2013demo.com/Autodiscover/Autodiscover.xml

 With all of the namespaces configured the next steps are:

-- Generate a Certificate Request for Exchange 2013 that only includes the minimum required names (in this case mail.exchange2013demo.com and autodiscover.exchange2013demo.com).
+- Generate a Certificate Request for Exchange 2013 (or 2016) that only includes the minimum required names (in this case mail.exchange2013demo.com and autodiscover.exchange2013demo.com).